peterchain7/peterchain7.github.io/_posts/2022-02-29-penetrationtesting.md

 **Note** Everyone according to experience in penetration testing may have own methodoly depending on the type of resources being tested and competece in penetration testing.

 ### simple brief explanation of each methodology

-1. **Planning and preparing**
+- [x] 1. **Planning and preparing**

-- Defining the scope and goals of a test, including the systems to be addressed and the testing methods to be used.
+ i.
+Defining the scope and goals of a test, including the systems to be addressed and the testing methods to be used.\
-- Set goals for overall penetration testing tast
+ ii.
+Set goals for overall penetration testing tast\
-- Conduct a threat model, Here plan and concetrate on targeted areas so as findings more vulnerabilities in short time frame
+ iii.
+Conduct a threat model, Here plan and concetrate on targeted areas so as findings more vulnerabilities in short time frame

-2. **Footprinting and reconnaissance**
+- [x] 2. **Footprinting and reconnaissance**

 **Note** This is very most important stage in penetration testing, Because it is foundation for all other stages.
 Failure to perform footprinting and reconnaissance will increate the highest channces of finding *No* or *Very few* Vulnerabilities.

  - Here we are going to collect more information about the target network or organization.

   Example.